kokkos/kokkos-core-wiki/docs/source/API/core/view/view.md

   * ```c++
     constexpr pointer_type data() const
     ```
     Return the pointer to the underlying data allocation.
 WARNING: calling any function that manipulates the behavior of the memory (e.g. `memAdvise`) on memory managed by `Kokkos` results in undefined behavior.
-You are on your own with this.
   * ```c++
     bool span_is_contiguous() const
     ```